coderedm0nztR/FlutterDemo/README.md

 # flutter_app

-A new Flutter application.
+A new Flutter application testing out Scoped_Model and Location Services.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application that requires GPS Location for Android and iOS.

 A few resources to get you started if this is your first Flutter project: